pingcap/docs/as-of-timestamp.md

 - [`START TRANSACTION READ ONLY AS OF TIMESTAMP`](/sql-statements/sql-statement-start-transaction.md)
 - [`SET TRANSACTION READ ONLY AS OF TIMESTAMP`](/sql-statements/sql-statement-set-transaction.md)

 If you want to specify an exact point of time, you can set a datetime value or use a time function in the `AS OF TIMESTAMP` clause.
-The format of datetime is like "2016-10-08 16:45:26.999", with millisecond as the minimum time unit, but most of the time, the second unit is enough for specifying a datetime, such as "2016-10-08 16:45:26".
-You can also get the current time to the millisecond with the `NOW(3)` function.
-If you want to read data from several seconds ago, it is **recommended** to use an expression such as `NOW() - INTERVAL 10 SECOND`.
+The format of datetime is like "2016-10-08 16:45:26.999", with millisecond as the minimum time unit, but for most of the time, the time unit of second is enough for specifying a datetime, such as "2016-10-08 16:45:26".
+You can also get the current time to the millisecond using the `NOW(3)` function.
+If you want to read the data of several seconds ago, it is **recommended** to use an expression such as `NOW() - INTERVAL 10 SECOND`.

 If you want to specify a time range, you can use the `TIDB_BOUNDED_STALENESS()` function in the clause.
 When this function is used, TiDB selects a suitable timestamp within the specified time range.
 "Suitable" means there are no transactions that start before this timestamp and have not been committed on the accessed replica, that is, TiDB can perform read operations on the accessed replica and the read operations are not blocked.
 You need to use `TIDB_BOUNDED_STALENESS(t1, t2)` to call this function. `t1` and `t2` are the two ends of the time range, which can be specified using either datetime values or time functions.